 "Air On A G String" (Bach) - New Symphony Orchestra - 78RPM His Master's Voice (UK) B 2913 (8-965), 1929

 Very recently (May 2017) I attended a small local concert in Yahiro (near Oshiage in Tokyo) where a cello quintet played this Bach piece.
 The cello must be my favourite stringed instrument and hearing this piece played brought back memories of this particular record.
 I recall this record specifically because it has Londonderry Air on the "B" side (at the time, I did not know this was the melody to Danny Boy.)
-I remember thinking how convenient it was to have a record with good music on both sides
+I remember thinking how convenient it was to have a record with good music on both sides.
+This is probably my earliest memory of records as desirable collectibles.

 "Londonderry Air" - New Symphony Orchestra - 78RPM His Master's Voice (UK) B 2913 (8-966), 1929